 Instructions

-- Start by making the tangzhong base.
-In a microwave-safe bowl, add ½ cup of water plus 3 tablespoons of all-purpose flour.
-Whisk ingredients until there are no lumps remaining.
+- Make the tangzhong base.
+For this, you’ll need ½ cup of water and 3 tablespoons of all-purpose flour.
+Whisk the ingredients in a small microwave-safe bowl until no lumps remain.
 Microwave the mixture for 20 seconds, stop and whisk it.
-Repeat 2 times more, always remembering to pause and whisk.
-Mixture will be smooth and pudding-like when ready.
-Let it cool for 5 minutes.
+Repeat this 2 more times, always pausing to whisk in between.
+You’ll end up with a smooth, pudding-like starter.

-- In a large bowl, or the bowl of your stand mixer if using one, mix all dry ingredients: flour, milk powder, instant yeast, sugar and salt.
+- In a large bowl, or the bowl of your stand mixer if using one, mix all the dry ingredients: flour, milk powder, instant yeast, sugar, and salt.

-- In a medium bowl, mix the tangzhong base with egg and whole milk.
+- In a medium bowl, mix the tangzhong base with the egg and whole milk.
+Don’t add butter to this mixture.

-- Add wet mixture to the dry mixture and mix until dough is formed.
+- Add the wet mixture to the dry mixture and mix until the dough forms.

-- Add room temperature butter and knead the dough for 5 minutes if doing it with a stand mixer, 8 to 10 minutes if doing it by hand.
-Dough should feel slightly tacky, and if doing using a stand mixer, stick to the bottom of the bowl but not to the sides.
+- Add room-temperature butter and knead the dough for 5 minutes if using a stand mixer, or 8 to 10 minutes if kneading by hand.
+The dough should feel slightly tacky.
+If using a stand mixer, it should stick to the bottom of the bowl but not the sides.

-- Let the dough rest in a warm spot, covered, for 1h to 1h and 30 minutes, or until it doubles.
+- Let the dough rest in a warm spot, covered, for 1 to 1 ½ hours, or until it doubles in size.

-- Divide dough into 4 equal pieces.
-In a floured counter, roll each piece open, then roll each strip of dough into a cylinder, and pinch ends to seal.
-When arranging rolled dough into the loaf pan, remember to place the pinched side facing down, with the spiral against the long side of the pan.
+- On a floured counter, roll each piece flat, as shown in the photo (8a).
+Then roll each strip of dough into a cylinder (8b), pinching the ends to seal.
+When arranging the dough into the loaf pan, place the pinched side down, with the spiral against the long side of the pan.

 - Let the dough rest again for 1 hour, or until it almost doubles.
-Dough should look puffy when ready.
+The dough should look puffy when ready.

-- Bake shokupan for 35 to 40 minutes at 350°F, until top has a deep golden brown color.
-Don’t bake at a higher temperature, and bake for at least 30 minutes or it will be undercooked in the middle.
+- Bake the Shokupan for 35 to 40 minutes at 350°F, until the top is a deep golden brown.
+Don’t bake at a higher temperature, and be sure to bake for at least 30 minutes to avoid undercooking the middle.
+Wait at least 1 hour before slicing so the bread can cool and fully set.

 Oam